 A lot of factors go into choosing a resistance level for your elliptical.
 Contrary to what you might think, your weight is not as important as it seems.
 It’s not simply your body’s weight that passively causes the pedals to move, but rather your legs that actively provide the effort and operate the pedals regardless of how much you weigh.

 This means that the primary factor for determining the proper resistance level is your physical condition.
-A lightweight athlete in good shape can handle more resistance than a heavier but less in shape user.

 Finally, the last factor influencing the choice of resistance is the intensity of your exercise.
 To work on your cardio, the intensity should be relatively small, but with prolonged effort.
 On the contrary, a muscle building workout should be done over shorter but more intense sessions.